“Setting goals is the first step for turning the invisible into the visible.” – Tony Robbins.

 Choose the names that are used most often within your business and represent the target groups that you want to use in tracking your Daily Goals.

-The Top 5 Daily Goals Tips?
+The Top 5 Today’s Goal Tips?

-- SET YOUR SIGHTS REALISTICALLY HIGH: Make sure to set your Daily Goals so that it feels like a bit of a stretch.
+- SET YOUR SIGHTS REALISTICALLY HIGH: Make sure to set your daily goals so that it feels like a bit of a stretch.
 No one ever grew a big business by attempting that which was easily achievable!

 - LINK GOALS WITH ACTIONS: Tie your goals to your scheduled follow-ups at the start of each day.